brucou/movie-search-app/article/article.md

 cf. https://wordcounter.net/
 ask if 3000 words include the examples too... but way way too long!!

-you are assigned to a quick and dirty project ... so how would you do it? typically you think about the application, imagining how a user would use the app.
-That gives you a series of user flow, and you matches screen to that user flow.
-So you come up with the following BDD specifications :

  ...

  with the following screens designed by the faviourite designer.